YannickUllisch/Monadic-Language-Interpreter/README.md

-# Advanced Programming Course Exam - Haskell Project
+# Course Project: Extension of a Monadic-Language-Interpreter

 This repository contains the code developed for the Advanced Programming Course Exam.
 The project extends a custom programming language, incorporating key functional programming concepts from the course, and showcases advanced Haskell techniques.